ve3wmb/OrionWspr/README.md

 Changelog :

+v0.09a - added two additonal states WAIT_TELEMETRY_ST and TELEMETRY_ST and associated events and actions (see State Machine Diagram for details).
+Added support for the calculation of 6 character GRID Square from GPS Lat/Long and transmission of the first 4 characters of that calculated Grid Square in the Primary WSPR message.

 v0.08a - files OrionSerialMonitor.h and OrionSerialMonitor.cpp
 to implement a primative serial shell and implement software error logging and state machine tracing capabilities.